yjunechoe/ggtrace/README.md

 #> 4  0.75   12.000000       FALSE     1     4
 #> 5  0.75   12.328828       FALSE     1     5

-# Evaluating Step 6 with the cached method environment
+# Evaluate the expression in Step 6 with the cached method environment
 eval(
   ggbody(Stat$compute_panel)[[6]],
   envir = boxplot_tracedump[[3]]